Saint Georges Day - Who Was Englands Patron Saint?

-Saint George, a soldier from Cappadocian Greek (Central Turkey) was a member of the Praetorian Guard for the Roman emperor Diocletian.
-Honoured as a military saint since the Crusades, he is one of the most respected saints and martyrs in Christianity.
+Saint George, a soldier from Cappadocian Greek (Central Turkey), was a member of the Praetorian Guard for the Roman emperor Diocletian.
+Honoured as a military saint since the Crusades, he is a highly respected saint and martyr in Christianity.

-Saint George’s Day first became established during the Tudor period.
-This was when Saint George’s popularity was high at the time of the Crusades and the Hundred Years’ War.
+Saint George’s Day first became established during the Tudor period, when Saint George’s popularity was high during the Crusades and the Hundred Years’ War.

-In the early 15th Century Saint George’s Day was a major feast and national holiday in England.
-In fact celebrations were so grand they were on a similar scale as Christmas.
-However over time these grand celebrations had decreased, mainly towards the end of the 18th century after the union of England and Scotland.
+In the early 15th Century, Saint George’s Day was a major feast and national holiday in England.
+Celebrations were so grand they were on a similar scale to Christmas.
+Over time, however, celebrations decreased, mainly towards the end of the 18th Century after the union of England and Scotland.

-Celebrations still take place today though, but on a smaller scale.
-These include pageants, eating traditional English food, Mummers’ plays, Morris dancing, Punch and Judy shows and flying the Saint George’s Cross.
+Celebrations still take place today, although on a smaller scale.
+These include pageants, eating traditional English food, Mummers’ plays, Morris dancing, Punch and Judy shows, and flying the Saint George’s Cross.